Kachi-Awaji/GIT-intro/Lesson-6.md

 ![Repository Screenshot](./images/57-GitIntro.png)

-At the top, the name of the user(Kachi-Awaji) and the repo name(Git-Intro) is shown to identify the repository.
+The repository's identity is displayed at the top - a combination of the username and the repository name.
 You can always take a quick look at this if you get lost when going through __GitHub__ repositories.

 ![Repository Screenshot](./images/58-GitIntroTop.png)

 On the right are three buttons that let you interact with the repository:
 - Click on _Watch_ if you want to be notified of changes to this repository.
 - If you really love a repository, click _Star_ to make it easy to find it again later.
 You can see all the repositories you have starred by going to your stars page. (find your star page by going to your profile and clicking on the _stars_ tab on the right).